Value changed

 images/download/attachments/201668199/image-2025-4-9_12-48-47-version-1-modificationdate-1744195726897-api-v2.png

-The Value changed compare type simplifies the configuration, because on the one hand the Original entity value resolver (top right) does not have to be used explicitly and on the other hand the redundant value configuration in the compare value (bottom right) is omitted.
-IIn this very simple example, the benefit is still clear, but if a more complex Chained resolver is required in the check value configuration, the Value changed compare type not only saves effort but also allows for a more compact representation and avoids the risk of unintended deviations when creating and adjusting redundant value resolver chains.
+The Value changed matcher type simplifies the configuration, because on the one hand the Original entity value resolver (top right) does not have to be used explicitly and on the other hand the redundant value configuration in the compare value (bottom right) is omitted.
+IIn this very simple example, the benefit is still clear, but if a more complex Chained resolver is required in the check value configuration, the Value changed matcher type not only saves effort but also allows for a more compact representation and avoids the risk of unintended deviations when creating and adjusting redundant value resolver chains.

 The Deep compare object contents option should be used only if the comparison of complex data objects requires it: